ivan-sincek/forbidden/README.md

 ---

-On Windows OS, download and install PycURL from [www.lfd.uci.edu/~gohlke](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycurl).
-Tested only on Windows 10.
+PycURL on Windows OS is not supported.

 ---